 If the person diagnosed with COVID-19 ever had symptoms, use this protocol if they were symptomatic while at work or developed symptoms within 48 hours of being at work.

-If the person diagnosed with COVID-19 never had symptoms, use this protocol if they tested positive within 48 hours prior to testing positive or within 10 days after testing positive.
+If the person diagnosed with COVID-19 never had symptoms, use this protocol if they were at work within 48 hours prior to testing positive or within 10 days after testing positive.